Ruth Zarfati: Painting

 Although sculpture became her main creative medium, Zarfati continued to work as a painter until the end of her life.
 Her artistic legacy includes hundreds of paintings and drawings, only a small fraction of which have been exhibited.
 Zarfati's paintings focus on pure artistic qualities - in structure and composition, in drawing, and in a rich color palette.
-Almost all of the Zarfati’s paintings were made in watercolor or colored pencils on modest sheets of paper, pages of workbooks and notebooks.
+Almost all of the Zarfati's paintings were made in watercolor or colored pencils on modest sheets of paper, pages of workbooks and notebooks.

 Watercolor landscape paintings constitute the largest portion of her paintings and most of them are the result of her impressions of the sites she visited in Israel and abroad.
 During her visit to Greece, she was particularly fascinated by the white village houses and their courtyards.
-Some of the paintings from 2000–2001 depict the landscapes of the Yarkon Park, and in her later years she often painted imaginative landscapes.
+Some of the paintings from 2000 to 2001 depict the landscapes of the Yarkon Park, and in her later years she often painted imaginative landscapes.

 Zarfati's paintings also include a large collection of portraits of family and friends painted in watercolors, pastels and colored pencils.